jenniferlu717/SkewIT/README.md

     chmod +x skewi.py
     ./skewi.py -h

+**DEPENDENCIES:** SkewIT scripts require biopython to read FASTA sequences.
+For more information about installing biopython, see the [biopython website] (https://biopython.org/wiki/Download)

 ## Data availability
 In addition to the available code, we also provide SkewI values and thresholds for RefSeq release 97 in the `/data/` folder.